 Steps to Apply

 Create an FSA ID if you don’t have one (see above video link).
 Then go to StudentLoans.gov to complete these steps in sequential order:

 Students must complete a new FAFSA each calendar year for the upcoming fall.
 The MiSPP school code is G21989.
 Graduate students are independent and do not need to complete “Parent” sections.

 Loan entrance counseling is required for all borrowers attending MiSPP for the first time.
 Failure to complete this step will result in a delay in loan processing.

-Students must electronically sign a promise to pay and include 2 references (alternate contacts) to secure up to a $20,500 gross loan (fees apply).
+Students must electronically sign a promise to pay and include two references.

 (Applies only if cost of attendance/enrollment permits an additional loan.)

 Dependent upon loan coverage needed, this step may be skipped.
-This step is two-part involving a credit check and electronically signing a Graduate PLUS Promissory Note.
+This step is two-part involving a credit check (request a PLUS loan step) and electronically signing a Graduate PLUS Promissory Note.